-Term Definition participants, for any purpose for which a Local Government can do things under this Act or any other Act'.
-2 Regional local governments in Appendix 1 are local governments outside Perth Metropolitan and Peel Region.
+Term Definition participants, for any purpose for which a Local Government can do things under this Act or any other Act".
+4 Regional local governments in Appendix 1 are local governments outside Perth metropolitan and Peel regions.
 Registered charity A not-for-profit organisation licensed under the Charitable Collections Act 1946.
-To find out if you are a registered charity please go to: www.commerce.wa.gov.au/consumer- protection/list-licensed-charities .
+To find out whether you are a registered charity please view the Western Australian List of licensed charities .
 Reprocessing Separating or extracting materials from, or changing the physical structure or properties of, e-waste to create output materials and residual waste.
-Related entities Entities related to the applicant that include: Holding companies of the applicant.
-Subsidiaries of the applicant.
-Subsidiaries of holding companies of the applicant.
-Companies with common directors or shareholders as the applicant.
-Companies that are a beneficiary under a trust of which the applicant is a trustee.
-Trustees of a trust under which the applicant is a beneficiary.
-Companies conducting business at the same address as the applicant, or the same address as the location of the activity for which the funding is sought Semi-permanent e-waste infrastructure Semi-permanent e-waste infrastructure refers to temporary infrastructure that is not designed for regular movements.
+Related entities Entities related to the applicant that include: holding companies of the applicant subsidiaries of the applicant subsidiaries of holding companies of the applicant. companies with common directors or shareholders as the applicant companies that are a beneficiary under a trust of which the applicant is a trustee trustees of a trust under which the applicant is a beneficiary companies conducting business at the same address as the applicant, or the same address as the location of the activity for which the funding is sought.
+Semi-permanent e-waste infrastructure Semi-permanent e-waste infrastructure refers to temporary infrastructure that is not designed for regular movements.
 Satisfactory environmental, safety and financial compliance There are no current infringements or pending prosecutions.

-2 WALGA - Regional Councils https://walga.asn.au/about-local-government/regional- councils.aspx
+$^{^{4}\,\}text{WALGA} - \underline{\text{Regional Councils}}\,\,\underline{\text{https://walga.asn.au/about-local-government/regional-councils.aspx}}$